EdwardStables/pge_wave/README.md

 # PGE Wave

 This is a VCD wave viewer written in C++ using the olcPixelGameEngine.
 This viewer is intended to address some of my UX frustrations with GTKWave, but will probably not suit many people's style of working.
+It's in active development and is missing many features.
+See the bottom of the README for a (non-exhaustive) list of things to be added.

 Key bindings can be customised in `include/config.h`.

+`test_rtl` contains verilog to generate vcd files and a cocotb testbench to drive it.
+To generate a VCD file run `make` in the `test_rtl` directory, you need cocotb and icarus installed.

 ## Screenshots